troyismad99/SQL-Play/README.md

 # SQL-Play

-A bunch of sql files.
+A bunch of sql files, mostly mysql.